cotes2020/jekyll-theme-chirpy/README.md

 $ bash tools/run.sh
 ```

-Open a modern brower and visit at <http://localhost:4000>.
+Open a modern browser and visit at <http://localhost:4000>.

 Few days later, you may find that the file modification(e.g. edits to a post) does not refresh in real time by using `run.sh`.
 Don't worry, the advanced option `-r` (or `--realtime`) will solve this problem, but it requires [**fswatch**](http://emcrisostomo.github.io/fswatch/) to be installed on your machine.
 Type `-h` for more information.